studerw/td-ameritrade-client/README.md

 ----
 ![TDA_LOGO](https://github.com/studerw/td-ameritrade-client/blob/master/td_logo.png)

+## Deprecated in 2019**

 Java rest client for TD Ameritrade Api.
 Uses [OKHttp 3](https://github.com/square/okhttp) under the hood.

+See the new TDA OAuth2 Rest based [API](https://developer.tdameritrade.com/).
+__
 [API Documentation](http://td-ameritrade-client.studerw.com.s3-website-us-east-1.amazonaws.com/)

 I'm happy to collaborate contractually or OSS with other devs.

-## 2018 Notes
+## 2019 Deprecation Notes

 Sometime in-between the beginning of this project (based on TDA's older XML API) and now, TDA released a restful [API](https://developer.tdameritrade.com/).
 TDA's server backend is still similar, as far as I can tell.
-IOW, from the various APIs TDA has released over the years, I estimate that their internal backend is accessed using old-school XML auto-generated methods and POJOs in Java.
-Both the old XML API which this project uses and the new rest API have almost identical return data, the only difference being one is XML and the other JSON (generated from the XML).

-Also, this API requires only the user name and password (same as the site itself) while the new API uses OAuth.
+Unfortunately the old API is being deprecated in 2020 and so this project is being archived.
+Perhaps a new repo using the JSON API will be created as the models and calls are very similar (and probably come from the same backend Java XML system).

 ## Build